inkdevhub/swanky-dev-container/README.md

 <img src="https://github.com/AstarNetwork/swanky-dev-container/blob/main/images/menu.png" width=300/>
 </p>

-First run will take a while as it needs to build the container and install all the packages and dependencies.

-### Host shared folder

-As a part of the installation process, a folder named `swanky` will be created in your `HOME`.

-It is mounted to `/host-home` in the container, and you can use it to share files with the host OS, for example, compiled contracts for uploading and instantiating on the contracts UI.

 ### Terminal

 To interact with your project (including calling `swanky` commands), use VS Code integrated terminal.